Healthy Homes Assessment Grenada Village

 What are unjustifiable gaps or holes?

-If you can feel external air coming in or an unobstructed draught coming from a hole or gap and you can feel it, it’s most likely a gap or hole that requirements sealing in any way.
-Large gaps and cracks should be stopped permanently.
-Gaps greater than 3mm that let air in or out from the house need sealing.
-In the case of an open fireplace isn’t being used, it may cause draughts and must be sealed from.
-Landlords and property managers are accountable for ensuring that such draughts are squelched in the maximum extent possible.
+If you are able to feel external air entering or an unobstructed draught coming from a hole or gap and you can feel it, it is probably a gap or hole which requirements sealing in the way you can.
+Cracks and gaps that are large should be sealed permanently.
+Any gaps greater than 3mm that allow air to enter or exit within your house need seals.
+For example, if the open fireplace isn’t used it may cause draughts and must be sealed off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched as much as possible.

-You don’t need to cover up holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow movement of the building as the home warms and cools so that they can still be closed and opened instead of than securing.
-We will check all windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building when the house is heated and cools so that they are able to be closed and opened instead of instead of being stuck.
+We will test the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections